Category Archives: Alfred Hitchcock

 The film was met with controversy and some derision for sympathetic depictions of a German U-boat captain (Walter Slezak) amid the horrors of World War II.

-Events begin in the middle of calm Atlantic Oceanic waters after dastardly battle results in a German U-boat and a British/American ship sinking each other, leaving fewer than a dozen civilians and service members to survive in one lifeboat.
+Events begin in the middle of calm Atlantic Oceanic waters after a cruel battle results in a German U-boat and a British/American ship sinking each other, leaving fewer than a dozen civilians and service members to survive in one lifeboat.

 She is slowly joined by other survivors including a young British woman with a dead baby, a steward, a U.S. Army nurse (Mary Anderson), a wealthy entrepreneur, and other people from most walks of life.

 Lifeboat plays out like a more cerebral version of a disaster film.
-Think- a smart man’s version of The Poseidon Adventure (1972), which is said with love since it’s one of my favorite films.
-But with Lifeboat, darkness and a sense of sadness are missing from the 1970’s more lightweight disaster films.
+Think- a smart man’s version of The Poseidon Adventure (1972), said with love since it’s one of my favorite films.
+But with Lifeboat, darkness and a sense of sadness are missing from the 1970s’s more lightweight disaster films.

 The black-and-white camerawork helps tremendously as does the mist, the rain, and even the strong beating sun.
 The weather elements play an important role and are the characters themselves.